bhumml/yocto/README.md

 # yocto
 BeagleBoneBlack Project

-Docker-Container to build a Yocto image.
+Docker-Container to build a Yocto-Distribution for the Beaglebone Black.

+Automatically pulls master branch before building the new Distro.